MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 # Manage security

-The Power Platform admin center offers a consolidated experience that brings together all the best practices and a wide set of security features available to run your organizational workloads in the safest way possible.
+The **Securiry** page in the Power Platform admin center offers a consolidated experience that brings together all the best practices and a wide set of security features available to run your organizational workloads in the safest way possible.
 Take advantage of the following capabilities:

 - **Security assessment**: Admins can understand and improve their organization’s security policies specific to their needs.
 - **Reactive governance through recommendations**: Admins can identify and act on the top-most, impactful recommendations to improve the assessment.